openstack/openstack-ansible/doc/source/install-guide/configure-aodh.rst

 The ``metering-alarm_hosts`` provides several services:

-  - An API server (aodh-api).
-Runs on one or more central management servers to provide access to the alarm information stored in the data store.
+  - An API server (``aodh-api``): Runs on one or more central management servers to provide access to the alarm information in the data store.

-  - An alarm evaluator (aodh-evaluator).
-Runs on one or more central management servers to determine when alarms fire due to the associated statistic trend crossing a threshold over a sliding time window.
+  - An alarm evaluator (``aodh-evaluator``): Runs on one or more central management servers to determine alarm fire due to the associated statistic trend crossing a threshold over a sliding time window.

-  - A notification listener (aodh-listener).
-Runs on a central management server and fire alarms based on defined rules against event captured by the Telemetry module's notification agents.
+  - A notification listener (``aodh-listener``): Runs on a central management server and fire alarms based on defined rules against event captured by ceilometer's module's notification agents.

-  - An alarm notifier (aodh-notifier).
-Runs on one or more central management servers to allow alarms to be set based on the threshold evaluation for a collection of samples.
+  - An alarm notifier (``aodh-notifier``).
+Runs on one or more central management servers to allow the setting of alarms to base on the threshold evaluation for a collection of samples.

 These services communicate by using the OpenStack messaging bus.
 Only the API server has access to the data store.

 Configuring the user data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to adding these hosts in the
-``/etc/openstack_deploy/conf.d/aodh.yml`` file, other configurations
-must be specified in the ``/etc/openstack_deploy/user_variables.yml``
-file.
-These configurations are listed below, along with a description:
+Specify the following considerations in
+``/etc/openstack_deploy/user_variables.yml``:

-  - The type of database backend aodh will use.
-Currently only MongoDB
+  - The type of database backend Aodh uses.
+Currently, only MongoDB
     is supported: ``aodh_db_type: mongodb``

   - The IP address of the MonogoDB host: ``aodh_db_ip: localhost``

   - The port of the MongoDB service: ``aodh_db_port: 27017``

-After all of these steps are complete, run the ``os-aodh-install.yml``
-playbook.
-If deploying a new openstack (instead of only aodh),
+Run the ``os-aodh-install.yml`` playbook.
+If deploying a new OpenStack
+(instead of only Aodh), run ``setup-openstack.yml``.
-run ``setup-openstack.yml``.
-The aodh playbooks run as part of this
+The Aodh playbooks run as part of this playbook.
-playbook.

 --------------